Inflectra/spira-documentation/docs/HowTo-Guides/Integrations-Troubleshoot.md

 ## How to set up a second DataSync plugin of the same external service {: .section-break}

-!!! warning "Avoid Syncing Multiple External Tools to the Same Spira Project for the Same Artifact"
+!!! warning "Avoid Syncing Multiple External Tools to the Same Spira Product for the Same Artifact"

      Do not configure multiple external projects (e.g., two different Jira projects coming from the same source URL) or multiple DataSync plugins to sync the same artifact type (such as Requirements, Incidents, or Tasks) into a single Spira product.